Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 - [SAVE]
    Click this button to save the sorting.
 The *Data sources (Sorting mode)* view is closed.

-**Wizard for creating source entities and doing the mappings**
+## Data sources &ndash; Wizard for creating source entities and doing the mappings

 The wizard window for creating source entities and doing the mappings is displayed if you add a new data source.

-Step 1: Select source
+### Step 1: Select source

+*DataHub Exporter > Exports > Select export definition > Tab Data sources > Click the Add button*

 ![Select source](../../Assets/Screenshots/EDI/UserInterface/SelectSourceEntitySelection.png "[Data sources (Sorting mode)]")

 - *Entity type*
-  Click the drop-down list and select the entity type that you want to use for a later data mapping with the EDIFACT fields and segments.
+  Click the drop-down list and select the entity type you want to use for a later data mapping with the EDIFACT fields and segments.

 - *Attribute set*
    Attribute set that is assigned the entity type.
-The Attribute set drop-down list is automatically filled after you have selected an *Entity type*.
+The attribute set drop-down list is automatically filled after you have selected an *Entity type*.

 - [CANCEL]
    Click this button to finish the wizard without saving it.
 The *Select source* wizard window is closed.